 Marrakech Itinerary Day One: Introduction to Moroccan Culture

-Start the morning by enjoying an authentic Moroccan breakfast underneath the cabanas of one of the rooftop restaurants that surround the Djemma.
+Start the first morning of your Marrakech itinerary by enjoying an authentic Moroccan breakfast underneath the cabanas of one of the rooftop restaurants that surround the Djemma.
 Although the locations are central, the prices here are typically good value.
 Embrace your inner culture vulture and opt for a serving of baghrir (Moroccan semolina pancakes) with a dollop of Ambu (Moroccan sweet dip made from almonds, argan oil and honey) and of course, a generous sized cup of coffee to fuel you up for the day ahead.

 Once you’re sufficiently stuffed, head down towards the souks.
 Rue Semmarine is the main street and it connects all of the various souks – each of which specialise in different products – from sections specialising in olives, to those focusing on metalware and ceramics, vibrantly coloured fabrics and everything in between.

 If you wish to gain an understanding of the history and stories behind each of the specific markets, you will find it easy to locate a guide to help you navigate your way through (it’s better to hire a guide from your hotel or accommodation rather than finding one within the market places since there are numerous tricksters operating in the souks who are not really licensed guides at all!).